pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "CorrectnessBadness" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export abstract class CorrectnessBadness {
+export abstract class CorrectnessBadness implements CorrectnessRecord {
     // (undocumented)
     get badness(): Badness;
     // (undocumented)